 With the CDC advising people to avoid gatherings of 50+ for the next eight weeks, Disney Parks’ original anticipate of April 1 seems unlikely.
 Numerous stores and restaurants at Disney World’s Disney Springs and Disneyland’s Downtown Disney, including Sephora and Splitsville Luxury Lanes, have also been shuttered for a minimum of 6-12 weeks.

 If Disney theme parks around the world stay closed longer than they were initially expected, it won’t be delightful to fans.
 Safety first, though, everyone!
 There are, however, steps the Disney Parks team may be able to take to get Park gates around the world open more quickly.

-AlthoDisney has confirmed none of these measures listed below have been confirmed by Disney, they are all viable protocols that park officials could implement to get guests back in all six Disney parks faster.
-In addition to improving the morale of Disney fans worldwide, opening the theme parks as soon as possible will improve The Walt Disney Corporation’s bottom line for 2020, so it’s in the company’s best interest as well.
+AlthoDisney has confirmed none of these measures are listed belowsney.
+They are all viable protocols that Park officials could implement to get Guests back in all six Disney Parks faster.
+In addition to improving the morale of Disney fans worldwide, opening the theme parks as soon as possible improves The Walt Disney Corporation’s bottom line for 2020, so it’s in the company’s best interest.

-3. Add more hand washing stations and hand sanitizers – As two of our writers discovered last week, both Disney World and Disneyland Resort had ample hand sanitizer and hand washing stations available.
+3. Add more hand washing stations and hand sanitizers – As two of our writers discovered last week, both Disney World and Disneyland Resort muchmple hand sanitizer and hand washing stations available.
 Adding more of these would be a wise way to reduce the spread of germs and other ailments.